 But the Taal Volcano is more than that.
 The region has some strange geological features that attract visitors from around the world.
 The way the features are arranged is something like nesting dolls.
 On the Filipino island of Luzon is Lake Taal.
 Within that lake is a volcano, Taal Volcano.

 At the top of the volcano, a thousand feet above sea level, is a basin, known as a caldera, carved out of the mountain hundreds of thousands of years ago.
 The caldera itself is filled with water, creating a crater lake, the largest crater lake in the world.
 At the center of the crater lake is a tiny island, Vulcan Point, which is one of Taal Volcano’s cones.
-To recap, that’s an island, within a lake, within another island, within a lake, on an island, within an archipelago, within the Pacific.
+The title of “the largest third-order island” is a short form of the logic that it’s an island within a lake, within another island, within a lake, on an island, within an archipelago, within the Pacific.

 On January 12, 2020, the Taal Volcano erupted, resulting in the deaths of 39 people.
 The eruption has caused the crater lake to dry up and disappear.
 Regular tours might not be operating in the near future as the area recovers.

 Know Before You Go

 Taal Lake is located less than 100 km south of Manila.